With affordable easy access to most major markets and a robust infrastructure, West Michigan is an attractive location for companies of all sizes.

 - Canadian Pacific Railway/Soo Line

 Cargo airlines servicing The Gerald R. Ford International Airport transport more than 91 million pounds of air cargo annually.
-Additionally, six passenger airlines, including Frontier Airlines, Allegiant Air, American Airlines, Southwest Airlines, Delta Air Lines, and United Airlines provide 120 scheduled nonstop flights to 29 major market destinations every day.
+Additionally, seven passenger airlines, including Allegiant Air, American Airlines, Delta Airlines, Frontier Airlines, Midwest Express, Southwest Airlines, and United Airlines provide 140 scheduled nonstop flights to 30 major market destinations every day.

 Deep Water Ports